tyleransom/DScourseS18/README.md

 * **Meeting day/time**: T,Th 1:30-2:45pm, CCD1, Room 174
 * Office hours also available by appointment
-* This course takes inspiration and borrows materials from similar courses taught by [Jason DeBacker](https://github.com/jdebacker/CompEcon_Fall17) (U of South Carolina) and [Rick Evans](https://github.com/rickecon/OGcourse_F17) (U of Chicago).
+* This course takes inspiration and extensively borrows materials from similar courses taught by [Jason DeBacker](https://github.com/jdebacker/CompEcon_Fall17) (U of South Carolina) and [Rick Evans](https://github.com/rickecon/OGcourse_F17) (U of Chicago).
 Thanks to them for providing a framework for using GitHub as a class collaboration tool and for insignts into teaching programming skills.

 ## Course description ##

-Data science is a rapidly developing field that combines the recent Big Data revolution with everdeveloping statistical algorithms to inform business and policy decisions.
-Nearly every company you've heard of uses data science to optimize its services.
-Netflix uses it to recommend new programs to its viewers, Amazon uses it to determine how much it should charge for its Prime services.
-This class will provide students with an overview of the data science workflow, from collecting raw data to a set of insights from which a decision maker can make informed decisions.
-Along the way we will broadly cover a variety of advances in data collection, data storage, machine learning and econometrics topics, as well as teaching and reinforcing good programming practices.
+Data science is a rapidly developing field that combines the recent Big Data revolution with ever-developing statistical algorithms to inform business and policy decisions.
+Nearly every company you've heard of uses data science to optimize its services: Netflix uses it to recommend new programs to its viewers, Amazon uses it to determine how much it should charge for its Prime services.
+This class will provide students with an overview of the data science workflow, from collecting raw data to drawing a set of insights from which a decision maker can make informed decisions.
+Along the way we will broadly cover a variety of advances in data collection, data storage, visualization, machine learning and econometrics topics, as well as teaching and reinforcing good programming practices.
 The primary goal of this course is to provide you, the student, with a set of skills that will allow you to compete for a data science job.

 ## Course Objectives and Learning Outcomes ##